melihbirim/coffeeshop/README.md

-## Simple Coffeshop Order example with Jersey, GSON and Embedded DB
+## Simple Coffeshop Order example with AngularJS, Jersey, GSON and Embedded DB

 * Assuming you're already installed maven and java7 or java8
 * not required but nice to have a foreman